-The following examples of Sexual Misconduct are intended to guide students with regard to what types of behavior may result in disciplinary action under this Policy.
+The following examples of Sexual Misconduct are intended to guide students with regard to the types of behavior that may fall within this Policy.

-The list below is not exhaustive and the College reserves its right to institute disciplinary procedures for Sexual Misconduct that does not necessarily fall within the specific definitions below.
+The list below is not exhaustive and the College reserves its right to institute its procedures for Sexual Misconduct that does not necessarily fall within the specific definitions below.

 Bullying (sex or gender-based)

 Non-constitutionally protected speech or conduct that involves repeated sex- or gender-based severe, aggressive behavior likely to intimidate or intentionally hurt, control or diminish another person, physically or mentally.